welbornprod/colrc/doc_deps/dependencies.md

 - [outputcatcher](https://pypi.org/project/outputcatcher)
     - Provides stdout/stderr blocking/catching.
 - [printdebug](https://pypi.org/project/printdebug)
-    - Provides debug information.
+    - Provides debug information while running the tools.
 - [pygments](https://pypi.org/project/pygments)
-    - Provides syntax highlighting.
+    - Provides syntax highlighting for code listed with the tools.

 There is a `requirements.txt` in the `./tools` directory for easy installation of these packages (`pip install -r requirements.txt`).